 WHAT IS BOX 4?

-Members volunteer his or her time to provide these services, 24 hours a day, 7 days a week.
+Members volunteer their time to provide these services, 24 hours a day, 7 days a week.
 Each member is notified via text message from the Dallas Fire Dispatch of an incident.
-Based on protocol, one or two members will respond to Dallas Fire Station 28 located at 8701 Greenville Avenue where both vehicles are housed.
+Based on protocol, one or two members will respond to Dallas Fire Station 28 (8701 Greenville Avenue) where our emergency response vehicles are housed.
 Other members arrive at the scene in their personal vehicles.

 A white Dallas Fire Rescue truck with a red and blue emergency light bar on top, parked on a residential street next to a red fire truck.
 Trees and houses are visible in the background under a partly cloudy sky.